cdli-gh/annodoc/index.md

 "(of) Ur-Ningirsu, the beloved priest of Nanshe" (Q001758)

+At the same time, relative clauses are annotated as `amod`, not as `acl` if they have no overtly realized arguments.
+This includes verbs that translate into adjectives in English.

+	# Jagersma, Chap.
+27 (46)
+	# ‘the year that follows it’ ("next year")
+	# (NATN 109 15; N; 21)
+	1	mu	mu	year	0	root
+	2	ab-ús-sa	'a-b-'ús-Ø-'a	VP-3N.OO-be.next.to-3N.S/DO-NOM	1	amod

+However, this also includes verbs that translate into relative clauses in English if no overt arguments occur:

+	# Jagersma, Chap.
+27 (65)
+	# ‘on to the field which he has seized’
+	# (TCS 1:229 7; L; 21)
+	1	a-šà	a.šà.g	field	0	LOC	marked on 2
+	2	in-dab5-ba-na	'i-n-dab5-Ø-'a=ane='a	VP-3SG.A-seize-3N.S/DO-NOM=his=LOC	1	amod	no overt arguments, hence amod, not acl

 Note that headless relative clauses can be clausal arguments, and should be marked with the corresponding case:

 ~~~ conllu